 Oreo Cookies – You guessed it!
 The real star of the show is the crushed Oreo cookies.
 They are a beautiful garnish that also makes the hot cocoa taste good.

 This recipe is so easy!
 Make it for a special occasion like a hot cocoa bar social or just for a snowy Saturday afternoon.
 It is easy peasy!

-This can be stored in the refrigerator for up to 5 days.
-But, seriously, this is so darned delicious that I bet it won’t last 5 minutes, let alone 5 days!
+This can be stored in the refrigerator for up to five days.
+But, seriously, this is so darned delicious that I bet it won’t last 5 minutes, let alone five days!

 Don’t store with the topping on!
-You probably know that but I thought I better put that there just in case!
+You probably know that, but I thought I better put that here just in case!

 Cookies and Cream Hot Chocolate

 - ½ cup Sugar white, granulated